Kaisaan/lostkefin/graphicsFormat.md

 # Sprite Files

 `.bin` files whose filenames end with `_anm`.
 `graphics.py` can be used to extract all sprites from a given file.
+Note that [Pillow](https://pillow.readthedocs.io/en/stable/) must be installed)
 Use [texture_dump_alpha_scaler.py](https://github.com/PCSX2/pcsx2/blob/master/tools/texture_dump_alpha_scaler.py) to scale/unscale the transparency of the extracted images.

 ## Header